This is the equivalent of announcing that you just want to get your speech over with.

 And — funny thing — your audience is likely to feel the same way!

 Get Off on the Right Foot

 I’m a big fan of the Rule of 3.
-So when a four-step process grabs my attention, each one of those steps has to count big time.
+So when a four-step process grabs my attention, each one of those steps has to count.

-In the case of “Stand, Settle, Smile, Speak,” they do!
+In the case of “Stand, Settle, Smile, then Speak,” they do!

 Together, and performed in order, these four steps will get you ready to give a powerful and relaxed presentation that you and your audience can enjoy.